IsaacHog/portfolio/card_screen/README.md

-# Portfolio - card_screen
+# Portfolio - Card Screen

-Scraping odds from different sportbooks.
+A project for scraping odds from different sportsbooks.

+## File Structure

+The project is divided into two main folders:
+- **Local**
+- **Remote**

-File structure is diveded into two folders, local and remote.
-When used live, google sheets works as a remote database handeling telegram alerts.
+When used live, Google Sheets acts as a remote database, handling Telegram alerts.

-Issue to solve:
+## Issue to Solve

+The goal is to:
-Alert favourable bets through telegram bot for specific bets above a treshold (min_odds) across multiple sportsbooks min_odds taken from external model, not visible here
+- Alert favorable bets through a Telegram bot for specific bets above a threshold (`min_odds`) across multiple sportsbooks.

-Libraries:
-request
-gspread
-telegram bot api
-google apps scripts
-selenium
-bash
+**Note:** `min_odds` is determined by an external model, which is not included in this repository.

+## Libraries Used

+The following libraries and tools are utilized in this project:
+- `request`
+- `gspread`
+- `telegram bot API`
+- `Google Apps Scripts`
+- `selenium`
+- `bash`